-NOTE: All cryptographic functions for the Red Hat Enterprise Linux Libreswan Cryptographic Module v4.0 will be provided by a copy of a FIPS 140-2 validated version of the NSS module.
+NOTE: All cryptographic functions for the Red Hat Enterprise Linux Libreswan Cryptographic Module will be provided by a copy of a FIPS 140-2 validated version of the NSS module.
 The OpenSSL module is used to perform integrity verification.

-- Configure Pluto as specified in ipsec.conf(5), and ipsec.secrets(5) man pages, as well as the file README.nss provided by the RPM package: libreswan-3.15-5.el7_1. - To start and stop the module, use the (service ipsec) command. - ikelifetime should not be larger than 1 hour. - salifetime should not be larger than 1 hour. - Galois Counter Mode (GCM) and Counter with Cipher Block Chaining Message Authentication Code (CCM) should be used with their full tag lengths. - SHA2-truncbug should be set as "no". - Aggressive mode should not be used. - Only RSA authentication is allowed for authenticating the remote peer. - Stopping the module will zeroize the ephemeral CSPs and keys. - To check FIPS 140-2 module status, read the Pluto debug data using the ipsec_barf(8) tool. - The version of the RPM containing the validated module is stated in section 2.1 above.
-The integrity of the RPM is automatically verified during the installation and the Crypto officer shall not install the RPM file if the RPM tool indicates an integrity error. - Pre-shared Keys are not supported and shall not be used in FIPS approved mode. - Only the FIPS 140-2 approved and allowed ciphers listed in section 2.1 shall be used in configuring the Pluto Daemon. - When zeroizing the module, the crypto officer is responsible for using a FIPS140-2 approved mechanism to clear the keys written on disk. - The database for the cryptographic keys used by the Pluto Daemon must be initialized after it has been created as documented in the README.nss documentation with the following command, assuming that the database is stored in the directory /etc/ipsec.d/ - modutil -fips true -dbdir /etc/ipsec.d
+- Configure Pluto as specified in ipsec.conf(5), and ipsec.secrets(5) man pages, as well as the file README.nss provided by the RPM package: libreswan-3.25-4.1.el7\6. - To start and stop the module, use the (service ipsec) command. - ikelifetime should not be larger than 1 hour. - salifetime should not be larger than 1 hour. - Galois Counter Mode (GCM) and Counter with Cipher Block Chaining Message Authentication Code (CCM) should be used with their full tag lengths. - Aggressive mode should not be used. - Stopping the module will zeroize the ephemeral CSPs and keys. - To check FIPS 140-2 module status, use: